jch00oo/CAA-Data-Analysis-Project/README.md

 ![Screen Shot 2020-12-03 at 3 18 08 PM](https://user-images.githubusercontent.com/70298391/101100108-cc9c2700-357a-11eb-84c9-66256490a7af.png)

-However, it is equally important to recognize that the number of links clicked is related to subsciber interests, which we further analyze in the next sections.

----
-## Age vs Activity Participation Rate

 We divided subscribers into three groups -- young, mid, and old -- based the CAA membership type as well as looking at the distribution of ages and dividing them accordingly:

 | Group       | Birth year range  |